 Born in 1946, Gail Furman is a native of Queens, New York.
 After graduating from Forest Hills High School, she obtained an undergraduate degree from the University of Michigan and a doctorate in psychology from New York University.
 During her student days, Furman was strongly opposed to the Vietnam War.
 “I was very angry if people didn’t burn their draft cards,” she told a New York Times interviewer in 2008.
 In 1964 Furman worked with the Mississippi “Freedom Summer” project which sought to register new black voters in that state.
 She also worked with the Head Start early-education program in Detroit, and she helped older students prepare themselves for their SAT exams.

-In 1970, Furman opened a private practice as a social worker and psychotherapist helping troubled adolescents, a practice which she has maintained ever since.
+In 1970, Furman opened a private practice as a social worker and psychotherapist helping troubled adolescents, a practice which she had maintained until she retired.
 From 1973-90, she was also employed as a child psychologist at two of the most elite private schools in New York City, the Fieldston School and the Dalton School.
 And in the early 1990s, Furman was a founder of the Family Academy, an alternative public school in Harlem.

 From 1994 to 2011, Furman was first a board member of, and later a consultant for, the Women’s Commission for Refugee Women and Children (now known as the Women’s Refugee Commission).
 This organization’s stated objective is to “improv[e] the lives and protec[t] the rights of women, children and youth displaced by conflict and crisis.”
 In her work with the Commission, Furman traveled to a number of foreign nations to assist people in refugee camps.
 Also during that period, she served a stint as an advisory board member for Human Rights Watch‘s “Children in Conflict” initiative.